garrandall/popular-music-data/tracks/chief-rocka-lords-of-the-underground.md

 So I say boom shaka lak, grab the microphone then rock To tell you the truth, when on the mic
 I'll say anything that sounds good
-Like "drum pan, a drum pan sound over some uuuuh"
+Like "drum pan, a drum pan sound over some uh"
 The Cat in the Hat and the mouse ran up the stairs "That doesn't make no sense!"
 C'mon who cares?